 Madison – 1 Section

-Hammonasset Beach State Park, SGT Boardwalk and Peninsula – walking and biking: 2 miles R/T. Before the toll gates, on the west side of the Park’s main entrance road, our Trail starts at our new boardwalk over a tidal stream, meandering through woods past the hugely popular campground.
+Hammonasset Beach State Park, SGT Boardwalk and Peninsula – walking and biking: 2 miles R/T. Before the toll gates, on the west side of the Park’s main entrance road, our Trail starts at the boardwalk over a tidal stream, meandering through woods past the hugely popular park campground.
 Along the fence, look up for a platform built high in a stand of pine trees, home for the resident owl “Greenway”.
-Continue on the path beside Route 1 to the beautiful, wooded one-mile peninsula that winds along the borders of the Park with peaceful marsh views, to the end of the peninsula and return to the beginning of the Trail at the boardwalk.
+Continue on the path beside Route 1 to the beautiful, wooded half-mile peninsula trail that winds along the borders of the Park with peaceful marsh views, to the end of the peninsula and return to the beginning of the Trail at the boardwalk.
 (Eventually the peninsula route will connect to the intersection of Liberty Street and Route 1).
-In the near future, our Hammonasset Trailhead will be located at a new parking area to be built by Shoreline Greenway Trail on the south side of Route 1, east of the main entrance road to the Park.
-Trail users will cross the entrance road before the toll gates, to enter at our SGT boardwalk.
+Our Eastern Trailhead will be located at the new parking area built by Shoreline Greenway Trail on the south side of Route 1, east of the main entrance road to the Park.
+We are presently building the section between the toll booths and the boardwalk.

 Directions: Take Hammonassett Exit 62, off I-95, go south to Route 1.
-Drive past toll booths and turn right into camping area and parking.
-Walk back past toll booths towards our Shoreline Greenway Trail Boardwalk entrance.
+Turn left onto Route One and drive up the small hill to our parking lot on the right.
+Walk down the maintenance road and cross the entrance road near the toll booths.
+Turn right towards our Shoreline Greenway Trail Boardwalk.
 Please note, there is no parking along the entrance road near the walkway.
 Those parking will be ticketed.
 Madison Map

 Around the nation, Greenway trail users who bike and walk together along hundreds of greenway trails co-exist with comfort and courtesy.
 They respect each other, use common sense and yield space as needed.